Unilever-Digital/knowledge-hub/README.md

 Author(s):

 Lê Chơn Minh Đạt (2024), Ho Chi Minh University of Technology & Ho Chi Minh University of Science (affiliation can be combined), Unilever (if applicable)
-Additional Improvements:

-Consider adding a brief overview of DEOC and LINE data (if relevant).
-If the application is publicly available, include a deployment guide.
-Provide instructions on how to contribute to the project (if applicable).
-Use consistent formatting and markdown syntax for better readability.
-I hope this enhanced README.md effectively communicates the project's purpose, functionality, and setup process!